mkarsai/ccs2021/COVID.md

 * Various Restrictions and Requirements

-Additonnaly,information provided by the conference venue: (French only for now) https://www.ccc-lyon.com/point-dinformation-coronavirus-covid-19
+Additonnaly, information provided by the conference venue: (French only for now) https://www.ccc-lyon.com/point-dinformation-coronavirus-covid-19